 - Direct lines are used to identify a user.
 When you add a unique number to a user's profile, it's automatically set as a direct line.
 If a number's set as one user's direct line, the number can be added to another user's profile as a shared number only (see below).
 If the caller is an existing end-user calling from their direct line, the user's existing profile is set as the ticket requester.
 Users can have more than one direct line.

-If no user has the number as a direct line (for example, if it’s been deleted from the user), then a new user will be created that has that number as a direct line, i.e. it will not be associated to the users that have that same number as a shared number.
+When receiving a call, Talk checks to see if a user is associated with the number that is calling.
+If no user has the number as a direct line (for example, if it’s been deleted from the user), then a new user will be created that has that number as a direct line.
+The number will no longer be associated to the users that has that same number as a shared number.
 A user can have only one shared number on their user profile.

 To add a number to a user's profile

-- Click the Admin icon () in the sidebar, then select People.
+- Click the Admin icon () in the sidebar, then select Manage > People.

 - Select a user and click edit.

 - In the user's profile, click + add contact and select Phone.

 - Enter a phone number for the user.
 If you have phone number validation enabled, this number must be in E.164 format.

 - To add additional numbers, repeat steps 3-4.

 Calls received from new, unknown, users generate new end-users that are identified only by the telephone number they're calling from.
 Unknown users can also be existing users if they're using a telephone number that they haven't added to their user profile.
 In this case, you can merge the new user account with their existing user account.
 For more information, see Merging a user's duplicate account.